kaleab-k/gsv_db_creator/README.md

 # Usage
 Comments: [pcl]
-- The usage options and the example needs to be updated to the current version.
-The curresnt example produces a folder with the images, but no json file, and an invalid .mp4 video
 - what are the differences between VAL and N?
 VAL is a string and N is a number?
-- which are the possible values for MODE??
+- which are the possible values for MODE?
 - Indicate default values, and possible values (ranges)
-- For fov, heading and pitch, indicate which value enables the range mode
+- For fov, heading and pitch, indicate which tag enables the range mode
-- fov-rate (and others), is it really a sampling rate or a step?
+- fov-rate (and others) is really a step, right? not a rate.
+Modify the names and descriptions

 You will need a Google API key - get one here: https://console.developers.google.com.
 You will also need to enable the "Directions API" and "Street View Image API" for your Google Cloud account.